huidongzhang/sql/Multi-Table Delete/Readme.md

 WHERE AssetType = "Facebook";

 -- Query 2
+-- an alternative
 UPDATE  Actors, DigitalAssets
 SET FirstName = UPPER(FirstName), SecondName = UPPER(SecondName), URL = UPPER(URL)
 WHERE AssetType = "Facebook"
 AND ActorId = Id;
 ```
+- Similarly to multi delete, we can't update a table that is also being read from in a subquery.

+- `ORDER BY` and `LIMIT` clauses can't be used with multi table deletes.